Learn about our Journey Management Maturity Index.

 Organizations are increasingly looking to embed Journey Management as a core capability.
 But when embarking on this journey, a few key questions will inevitably pop up.
 For example; How mature are we now, what is our goal, and how do we get there?
 To help answer these questions, we have developed the Journey Management Maturity Index.

 To begin, let’s review what we mean by Journey Management Maturity.
 After working with countless customers, we’ve identified six key dimensions that each play a vital role in scaling up Journey Management across an organization.
 Together they can be used as a measuring stick to indicate how deeply Journey Management has been embedded in an organization.

 The six dimensions include:

-- Measurement: How effectively the organization determines, measures and tracks key performance indicators related to customer journeys, and how it uses that data to drive improvements.
+Measurement: How effectively the organization determines, measures and tracks key performance indicators related to customer journeys, and how it uses that data to drive goals and improvements.

 Note that ‘tools’ is only one of the six dimensions.
 Let’s take TheyDo as an example; It is an unmissable piece in the puzzle towards scaling up Journey Management, by enabling you to centralize, standardize, and align on improvements across journeys.
 However, it cannot substitute for having skilled people, a well-thought-out organizational structure, or a systematic approach to capturing customer insights.
 Therefore when the goal is to integrate Journey Management across an organization, it’s recommendable to create a strategy that addresses all of these dimensions.
 Miss one, and it might become a bottleneck to scale up further.